apsimNGpy: API Reference

 apsimNGpy.core.core.CoreModel.extract_start_end_years(self, simulations: str = None)

-Get simulation dates
+Get simulation dates. deprecated

-@param simulations: (str) optional
+simulations: (str) optional

-List of simulation names to use if None get all simulations
+List of simulation names to use if None get all simulations.

-Dictionary of simulation names with dates
+Dictionary of simulation names with dates.

-apsimNGpy.core.core.CoreModel.find_model(self, model_name: str, model_namespace=None)
+apsimNGpy.core.core.CoreModel.find_model(model_name: str, model_namespace=None)

 Find a model from the Models namespace and return its path.